 2 Formerly referred to the Water Services Coordination Act 1995, the short title of which was changed to the Water Services Licensing Act 1995 by the Economic Regulation Authority Act 2003 s.
-62.
+62, and then subsequently changed to the Plumbers Licensing Act 1995 by the Water Services Legislation Amendment and Repeal Act 2012 s.
+193.

 3 The Legal Practice Act 2003 was repealed by the Legal Profession Act 2008.